 333 S Valley View Blvd, Las Vegas, NV

 If you prefer to stay inside the cool confines of a car for longer scenic tours there are plenty of drives in the area.
-The drives have pull outs so you can get out explore before hopping back to check out the next stop.
+The roads have pull outs so you can get out explore before hopping back to check out the next stop.

 Red Rock This really is THE spot for top outdoor activities near Las Vegas.
 Instead of doing the loop on your bike, jump in the car for the same view with easier mobility.
-There’s lots of convenient parking lots so you can pull out and stop along the way.
+There are lots of convenient parking lots so you can pull out and stop along the way.
 My favorite thing to do is drive out there about an hour before the sunset, park in the second lot and watch the sun sink over the red rocks.

 Red Rock Canyon